aitschti/scp-standalone/README.md

 # Stripchat Standalone Proxy

 This project provides a standalone proxy server for streaming from the Stripchat platform.
 The proxy allows users to fetch streams by specifying a username from the command line or dynamically via HTTP requests.
 It automatically selects an available port if none is specified and logs the URL to be used for streaming.
+It also handles the decoding of the newly added scrambling of playlist file urls by Stripchat.

 ## Files

 - **scp-standalone.py**: The main implementation of the standalone proxy server.
-This file contains the logic to start the proxy, handle streaming requests, and manage the decryption of playlist names using a key stored in `key.txt`.
+This file contains the logic to start the proxy, handle streaming requests, and manage the decryption of playlist file urls by fetching a new one if decoding fails or the `key.txt` file is missing.

-- **key.txt**: A text file that stores the decryption key required for processing encrypted playlist file urls.
-The proxy reads this file to obtain the necessary key for decrypting playlist data.
-I CANNOT PROVIDE THE KEY!
+- **key.txt**: A text file that stores the key required for processing encrypted playlist file urls.
+Gets created/updated on first request if missing or key is invalid.

 ## Quick Start / Usage

 1. **Install Dependencies**: Ensure you have Python installed along with any required libraries.
 You may need to install additional packages depending on your environment.

-2. **Set Up the Key**: Open `key.txt` file in the project directory and add your decryption key.
-This key is essential for the proxy to function correctly with encrypted playlist files.

-3. **Run the Proxy**:
+2. **Run the Proxy**:
    - **With a Default Username**: Open a terminal and navigate to the project directory.
 Start the proxy with a username to set a default stream:

      ```cmd